Kokum (Garcinia indica) / Livinol™

 Frequently asked questions about Kokum (Garcinia indica) / Livinol™

-Known drug interactions may include: Diabetes medications — theoretical additive blood-sugar lowering from HCA; monitor.
+Possible interactions include: Diabetes medications — theoretical additive blood-sugar lowering from HCA; monitor.
 Anticoagulant or antiplatelet drugs — theoretical interaction from polyphenol content; use caution.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)